 Located on Lantau Island, this 3.5 mile-long cable car links the island's north side with the hills of Ngong Ping, offering panoramic views along the way.
 It also offers a great opportunity to check out two other essential Hong Kong attractions conveniently located in the area: the Po Lin Monastery and the Tian Tan Buddha, a giant bronze statue of the Enlightened One that tops out at 34m in height.

 Ride The Star Ferry

-No Hong Kong travel experience is complete without a boat ride on Victoria Harbour, and the iconic cross-harbour Star Ferry is the best way to go.
+No Hong Kong travel experience is complete without a boat ride on Victoria Harbour, and the iconic cross-harbor Star Ferry is the best way to go.
 Various routes exist but the line from Tsim Sha Tsui in Kowloon to Central in Hong Kong Island is arguably the most dramatic.
-During the 8-minute ride you'll motor past junks, ships and all the frenetic activity of the harbour, against the breathtaking backdrop of jungle-covered hills and glittering skyscrapers.
+During the 8-minute ride you'll motor past junks, ships and all the frenetic activity of the harbor, against the breathtaking backdrop of jungle-covered hills and glittering skyscrapers.

 Things to do in Hong Kong

 With so much on offer, you may well be wondering what to do in Hong Kong.
 Here’s your starting five.